Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 const app = express()

-Creating an instance of express means that we are assigning the instance of express in that particular variable and we no longer need to right express everytime instead we can get all the properties or methods from the app.
+Creating an instance of express means that we are assigning the instance of express in that particular variable and we no longer need to write express everytime instead we can get all the properties or methods from the app.
 This app object inherits all the properties and methods of Express.
 Now, instead of calling express.methodName(), We can simply use app.methodName()